EllenMM/EvolutionaryComputationTSP/README.md

   - Population size
   - Number of generations it runs
   - How many not-so-good-looking-so-far solutions you keep alive to keep genetic diversity on your population
-  - The ratio of types of reproduction used each generation: mutation or sexual reproduction
+  - The ratio of types of reproduction used each generation: mutation or cross-over